 Keywords: Next-Token Prediction, Large language models, Position-aware

 Abstract: Next-token prediction (NTP) serves as the dominant training paradigm for large language models (LLMs), enabling strong autoregressive (AR) generation capabilities.
 Despite its success, models trained with vanilla NTP often exhibit counterintuitive failure patterns, such as the reversal curse, factorization curse, and sensitivity to knowledge position.
-These failures stem from the fixed left-to-right token order during teacher-forcing supervision, which entangle content and token order in ways that compromise permutation invariance.
-To address these failures, we introduce a position-aware training framework that enables AR models to predict the next token not just based on seen content, but also to account for predicted token position.
-This disentanglement of what to predict and where to predict improves the robustness of LLMs to different token orderings.
-We instantiate this framework via two complementary approaches: (1) Content-Position Coupling (CPC), which injects a lightweight position-aware embedding into the input sequence without modifying the model architecture; and (2) Content-Position Decoupling (CPD), which introduces the modular position-aware blocks for the pre-training AR model to provide explicit supervision over target positions.
+These failures stem from the lack of permutation invariance in LLMs, which arises from the fixed left-to-right token order used during teacher-forcing supervision.
+To address this issue, we introduce a position-aware training framework that enables AR models to learn from all possible permutations of the sequence.
+We begin by introducing a position-aware embedding that enables LLMs to predict the next token not only based on the preceding context, but also by incorporating its position within the sequence.
+This embedding is integrated into LLMs through two complementary approaches: (1) Content-Position Coupling (CPC), which injects the embedding directly into the input embedding via element-wise addition, without altering the model architecture; and (2) Content-Position Decoupling (CPD), which adds modular position-aware blocks with a cross-attention mechanism on top of AR models.
+In this mechanism, the position-aware embedding serves as the query, while the hidden states from the final layer of the AR model serve as the key and value.
 Experiments across three representative tasks demonstrate that our framework consistently improves performance over strong baselines, while maintaining architectural simplicity and convergence efficiency.
-Codes are available at {\url{https://anonymous.4open.science/r/CPC-CPD}}.
+Codes are available at https://anonymous.4open.science/r/CPC-CPD.

 Primary Area: foundation or frontier models, including LLMs